How to avoid diet talk at your holiday table

 - You have the right to eat pumpkin pie for breakfast! (or any leftovers 😉

-TRUTH: I used to eat the filling out of the pumpkin pie and leave the crust – I’m not a fan of traditional pie crusts.
-My Mom would get SO frustrated with me.
+TRUTH: I used to eat the filling out of the pumpkin pie and leave the crust thinking I was saving calories

 But hey, I was just exercising my right to honor my hunger and satisfaction!
 Now I make pumpkin pie with a nutty granola crust.
 The crunchiness balances the smooth, creamy filling brilliantly!